QUaServer/QUaServer/README.md

 void setEventNotifier(const quint8 &eventNotifier);
 ```

-The value should be an enumeration, but to simplfy the usage there are a couple of helper methods:
+The value should be an enumeration, but to simplify the usage, there are a couple of helper methods:

 ```c++
 void setEventNotifierSubscribeToEvents();